UPDATED APR 3, 2020

-It might only be a 1.25-acre green space, but trust us when we say that these views are unmatched in Philly.
-Head to the 11th floor for access through the parking garage, then marvel at the rooftop view before you.
+It might only be a 1.25-acre green space, but trust us when we say these views are unmatched in Philly.
+Head to the 11th floor of Cira Centre South for access through the parking garage, then marvel at the rooftop view before you kick back on the grass.
 Extra points if you can spot The Cheesecake Factory.
-Fitt Tip: Over the summer, you might be able to catch an outdoor yoga class here.
+Check the events calendar over the summer, this spot is known to host outdoor yoga classes.

-Whether you want to swing in a hammock, eat ridiculous amounts of ice cream, or sip a cold beverage, Spruce Street Harbor Park in Old City is everyone’s favorite green space.
-It’s open in the summer, and you can even bring your dog if you need more convincing.
+Swing in a hammock, eat ridiculous amounts of ice cream, or sip a cold beverage.
+Spruce Street Harbor Park in Old City is easily our favorite green space.
+It’s open in the summer, and you can even bring your dog along to hang.
+We're here for it.

-Referred to as the “Biopond” (which sounds more like a 1980s sci-fi film than anything else), this secret space on UPenn’s campus is the perfect oasis to get some headspace.
-Sometimes, you can even spot some turtles.
+Better known as the “Biopond” (which sounds more like a 1980s sci-fi film than anything else), this garden and green space on UPenn’s campus is the perfect place to get some headspace.
+It's peaceful, quiet, and a little bit of a secret.
+If you're lucky, you can even spot some turtles.

-Consider this entry a prediction into the future.
-While the Reading Viaduct is currently underway, and not quite ready for public viewing, it will soon be Philly’s own High Line (a famed elevated park in NYC), and a great place for that morning run or afternoon walk.
+The Rail Park is currently underway, and while the entire project isn't ready yet, a 1/4-mile stretch from 1300 Noble St. to the Viaduct is complete and open to the public.
+Once it is done, the three-mile urban oasis will be Philly’s own High Line (a famed elevated park in NYC), and a great place for that morning run or afternoon walk.

 You might think you know Fairmount Park, but chances are you only know the half of it.
-This rock garden is the perfect place to enjoy a picnic, thanks to a pond and waterfalls.
-It’s the ideal spot to spend the day (and take some Instagram selfies).
+With a pond and waterfalls, this rock garden is the ideal place to enjoy a picnic and some solid outdoor therapy.
+There are also quite a few Insta-worthy photo ops throughout, so plan accordingly.

-When we make our way to Fishtown, we always stop over to Penn Treaty Park to get back to nature (we usually grab a coffee from Milkcrate first, though).
-There are always adorable dogs playing fetch and a cool breeze from the Delaware River.
-Bring a hammock, and swing your cares away!
+When we make our way to Fishtown, we always stop over at Penn Treaty Park (we usually grab a coffee from Milkcrate first, though).
+It's a great, close-to-home spot where you can get back to nature.
+There are always adorable dogs playing fetch and, usually, a cool breeze from the Delaware River.
+Bring a hammock, and stay for awhile.

-We can’t create a green space list without the addition of Fairmount Park as a whole.
-The 9,200 acres of hills, trails, and secret spots contain everything you need to take in the great outdoors.
-Whether it’s a free waterfront yoga class, a brisk three-mile run, or an invigorating bike ride, there’s no better place to get active.
+We couldn't create a list of Philly green spaces without the addition of Fairmount Park as a whole.
+The 9,200 acres of hills, trails, and secret spots contains everything you need to take in the great outdoors.
+Whether it’s a free waterfront yoga class, a brisk three-mile run, or an invigorating bike ride, there’s no better place to get active outside.

-Fun fact time!
+Fun fact!
 Bartram’s Garden in West Philly is the oldest surviving botanic garden in North America.
-But, you wouldn’t be able to tell—it doesn’t look a day over 20!
-Head here for beautiful flowers and riverside meadows.
+We know, pretty cool.
+Enjoy grassy green spaces, and 45-acres worth of beautiful flowers and riverside meadows.
 We won’t judge you if you start singing “The Sound of Music” soundtrack — you’re justified here.

-This 1,300-acre park in Northeast Philly is like a snapshot in history.
+This nine-mile stretch of park in Northeast Philly is like a snapshot in history.
 There’s horseback riding, hiking trails, and even a working farm.
-Run along Pennypack Creek and you might get lucky enough to see wild owls (No, we don’t mean the Temple University football team).
+Run along Pennypack Creek and you might even see wild owls.
+No, we don’t mean the Temple University football team.